Financing options provided in partnership with Prosper

 Number of stories: Creating additional stories, including basements and attic spaces, can increase the building costs, especially if these areas are finished instead of roughed in to the structure.

-Shape of Building: For custom builds especially, the more corners a house has, the more it will ultimately cost.
+Shape of Building: For custom builds especially, the more corners an average house has, the more it will ultimately cost.

 Type of Roof: Specialty roofs, including tile, require more resources from the home-building budget than more typical types, like asphalt.
 This is an area where durability should trump other concerns.